sai-sy/paymentWebApp/production_notes/production-notes.md

             -[ ] Edit
                 - do not edit the image name!
         - [ ] User List
+            - [ ] Click Name
+                - [ ] Opens Profile Info
+                - [ ] Contract Info On Right
+                - [ ] Change Contract btn IF ADMIN, View Shifts, View Paystampts, View Receipts, View Abstracts
-            - [ ] Toggle switch for getting paid that live updates the database
+            - [ ] edit user contract
             - [ ] Display all contract values
-- [ ] User Dash
-    - [ ] Top is a box that displays all content
-        - [ ] way to edit personal content
-    - [ ] if admin
-        - [ ] have edit buttons
-        - [ ] have add commission feed button
-        - [ ] have add commisson receieve button
-- [ ] Pay Infrustructure
-    - [ ] Make owner a part of campaign they created with a contract
 - [ ] User choices update
-- [ ] Change the way admins are created
 - [ ] Try Catch in auth.signup
     - This try-except is made to work for unique alias'
         - Desc: If something else throws that error, it'll get stuck in an infinite loop.
 There needs to be a better solution for this